TritonDataCenter/sdc-cloudapi/docs/index.md

         "package": "test_128"
     }

-When you provision a new machine, the machine will take time to be initialized and booted; the `state` attribute will reflect this.
-Once the `state` attribute "running", you can login to your new machine (assuming it's a Unix-based machine), with the following:
+When you provision a new instance, the instance will take time to be initialized and booted; the `state` attribute will reflect this.
+Once the `state` attribute "running", you can login to your new instance (assuming it's a Unix-based instance), with the following:

     $ ssh-add ~/.ssh/<key file>
-    $ ssh -A root@<new machine IP address>
+    $ ssh -A root@<new instance IP address>

-These two commands set up your SSH agent (which has some magical properties, so you need to handle your SSH keys less often), and logs you in as the `admin` user on a machine.
+These two commands set up your SSH agent (which has some magical properties, so you need to handle your SSH keys less often), and logs you in as the `admin` user on an instance.
 Note that the `admin` user has password-less sudo capabilities, so you may want to set up some less privileged users.
-The SSH keys on your account will allow you to login as `root` or `admin` on your new machine.
+The SSH keys on your account will allow you to login as `root` or `admin` on your new instance.

 An alternative of using SSH directly is:

-    $ triton ssh <name of machine>
+    $ triton ssh <name of instance>

-Now that we've done some basics with a machine, let's introduce a few concepts:
+Now that we've done some basics with an instance, let's introduce a few
+concepts:

 <a name="image-description"></a>
 ### Images

 By default, SmartOS images should be available to your for use.
-Your SmartDataCenter cloud may have other images available as well, such as Linux or Windows images.
+Your Triton cloud may have other images available as well, such as Linux or Windows images.
 The list of available images can be obtained with:

     $ triton image list